cite-architecture/CitableCorpus.jl/docs/src/corpus.md

 "Four score and seven years ago our fathers brought forth, on this continent, a new nation, conceived in Liberty, and dedicated to the proposition that all men are created equal."
 ```

-## Citable document
+## Citable documents

-A citable document has a title, a `CtsUrn`, and a Vector of `CitablePassages`.
-Here we'll manually create a very short document with just the first passage of Bancroft's text.
+A `CitableDocument` has a title, a `CtsUrn`, and a Vector of `CitablePassages`.
+Here we'll manually create a very short document with just the first passage of Bancroft's text of the Gettysburg Address.

 ```jldoctest corpus
 bancroft = droppassage(psgurn)